freenas/freenas-docs/userguide/vms.rst

    the %brand% system.
 The :guilabel:`Choose installation media image` field is populated when the upload completes.

 #.
-After verifying the :guilabel:`VM Summary` is correct, the user
+After verifying the :guilabel:`VM Summary` is correct,
-   clicks :guilabel:`Submit`.
+   :guilabel:`Submit` is clicked.

 :numref:`Figure %s <vms_create_example>` shows the confirmation step